Hospitality Investors Trust, Inc. Investment Losses

 The Hospitality Investors Trust, Inc. board cited the decrease to its NAV was due to lower estimates of occupancy and daily rate forecasts, increases in competition in certain markets, increases in costs including labor and sales/marketing, and lower estimates of future expenditures and returns on investments.

-Many financial advisors at brokerage firms across the country did not disclose the significant risks involved with investments in Hospitality Investors Trust, Inc.
+Many brokers at brokerage firms across the country did not disclose the significant risks involved with investments in Hospitality Investors Trust, Inc.

 Pursuant to FINRA Rules, member firms are responsible for supervising a broker’s activities during the time the broker is registered with the firm.
 Therefore, brokerage firms across the country may be liable for investment or other losses suffered by its customers.